Over the past couple of years, most of the major news headlines have centered around public health. And with good reason.

 After all, isn’t this why we got into environmental work in the first place?

 But your successes in those battles might be measured differently in the coming years.

 Your success might come in small solutions, in little wins.
-These, don’t lose sight, are good.
+Don’t lose sight of how good these little wins are.
 Really good.

 There’s a lot of news to share, and crying on each other’s shoulders, not to mention banding together to fight the supervillains, is a great use of our cyber communities.

 But don’t lose sight of who you are.

 Just like I heard about the Sierra Red Fox sighting from every environmental organization with access to a computer, when Scott Pruitt got confirmed to be the EPA administrator, I heard about it in every email I received for days.
 Each one asked me to contribute my money to help fight this new villain and the same plea’s to fight #PollutingPruitt poured into my email from the Sierra Club, the Conservation Law Foundation, the Waterkeeper Alliance and the Climate Reality Project… I could go on.

 So many organizations, so many different missions, all urging me to do the same thing.